Kevin Kalajian - Class of 2008 - Partner, Baradat & Paboojian, Inc.

 Jay works for Celanese, a Fortune 500 company based in Dallas, Texas.
 Jay is Vice President and Deputy General Counsel for one of Celanese’s two divisions – the Materials Solutions Core.
 This division produces plastics for manufacturing purposes.
 For example, your car contains 9½ pounds of Celanese plastic pellets.
 It also produces materials for 90% of the world’s orthopedic implants and pacemakers.
 Over the years since graduation, Jay also worked for Motschiedler, Michaelides, Wishon, Brewer & Ryan, LLP, Mercer Advisors, Honeywell International, and Bell Helicopters.
 “Going to law school was one of the best decisions in my life.
 There has never been a better financial investment.
 I love being in-house and part of a team.
 Lawyers are incredibly valued by business leaders because they don’t jump to conclusions.
 They take a problem apart to examine its components.”

-- Paul Rodriguez - Class of 1999 - Law Office of Paul Rodriguez
+- Michelle Errecart - Class of 2016 - Law Office of Melanie J. Aldridge